-What does vaccine "effectiveness" actually mean?
-To answer that, one needs to look at the pre-licensing tests that each vaccine goes through.
-If you look at that testing, you will discover that the “drug effect” that is tested and scientifically measured, for most vaccines, is the effect on antibody production.
+If you look at the clinical testing, at the “drug effect” that is measured and carefully tested, you'll discover it's antibody production.
 Did the clinical trial participants generate an adequate antibody response?

-To test and measure vaccine effectiveness, all the clinical trial participants have their antibody levels measured (against a specific illness).
-Usually only participants who have low or no antibodies against that illness are enrolled in the clinical trial.
-From there, the researchers divide the participants into two different groups (often neither the doctors nor patients know which group the participants are assigned into).
-At that point, one group receives the experimental vaccine, and the other group receives a "placebo," which in the case of vaccine trials the placebo is almost never a solution of saline, and rather, is either a selection of vaccine ingredients without the viral or bacterial antigen, or the placebo is a different existing vaccine that is already licensed and on the market (more will be explained on this later).
-These types of placebo are often referred to as an "active control."
-After each injection of vaccine or active control (usually 1-3 doses), the trial participants' antibody levels are measured again.
-In studying the measurement of antibodies, if the experimental vaccine recipients now have antibody levels against the illness, whereas the control recipients do not, then the vaccine is considered effective.
-Or, if the control was a different licensed vaccine against the same illness, and the experimental vaccine produced equivalent antibody levels as the control, then again, the experimental vaccine is considered effective.
+To measure vaccine effectiveness, the researchers divide trial participants into at least two different groups.
+Antibody levels are measured in everyone, then one group receives the experimental vaccine, and the other group receives an active control (more will be explained on this later).
+After each injection of vaccine or control (usually 1-3 doses), the trial participants' antibody levels are measured again.
+If the experimental vaccine recipients now have antibody levels against the illness, whereas the control recipients do not, then the vaccine is considered effective.
+Or, if the control was a different vaccine for the same illness, and all recipients have equivalent antibody levels, then again, the experimental vaccine is considered effective.
 When this type of trial is repeated again and again, with the same end result of antibody generation being observed, then a causal relationship is established - meaning the vaccine in fact causes the body to develop those specific antibodies.

 Correlation vs Causation

-Because researchers don't ever conduct that type of study and measurement, they can’t compare that data to an never vaccinated control group, one that was followed and measured in the same or similar ways.
+Because researchers have never conducted a human challenge trial, or followed the vaccinated group for the duration of their lives, they can’t compare that data to a never vaccinated control group, one that was followed and measured in the same or similar ways.
 Such a clinical trial, if well controlled, could show a causal relationship, if one exists, meaning that testing could show if vaccines cause illness protection, illness prevention, or the creation of immunity.
-However, because it would be exceptionally difficult to control for all the potential variables in a lifetime trial, and more importantly, because it would be unethical to purposefully expose all participants to the illness, that is why that type of study has never been conducted.
-So causation has never been established for the endpoints of illness protection, illness prevention, creation of immunity, lives saved, reduced mortality, etc.

-With that explained, it's important to point out that in some clinical trials researchers have followed all clinical trial participants (though a never vaccinated control group has never been included in studies conducted in recent decades) for a few months to a few years after vaccination, to see who was naturally exposed to the illness by chance and who became sick (more on this later).
-Other studies have compared the rates of specific illnesses, before a vaccine was licensed, and after a vaccine was utilized on a mass scale.
+With that explained, it's important to point out that in some clinical trials, researchers have followed all clinical trial participants for a few months to a few years after vaccination, to see who was naturally exposed to the illness by chance and who became sick (more on this later).
+In these studies a never vaccinated control group has never been included for comparison.
+Other studies have compared the rates of specific illnesses before a vaccine was licensed, and after a vaccine was utilized on a mass scale.
 Much of that data does show that the rate of specific illnesses in a population did drop, sometimes significantly after the vaccine was used widely.
 Those studies are epidemiological studies - often called population studies - and population studies cannot prove causation.
 Population studies show correlations, and the population studies that the manufacturers and health authority point to provide very strong correlative evidence to support that vaccines do alter rates of specific illnesses.

 Furthermore, for causation to be established, for the endpoints illness protection, illness prevention, immunity created, etc, scientists would have to understand exactly what happens within the body, following vaccination.
 In the vaccine package inserts, manufacturers clearly explain that they don't understand what a vaccine does.
 For example, in the Infanrix-Hexa vaccine package insert, the manufacturer states the following (emphasis mine):